erdhruvtailor/LearningTrialBokingJPAApplication/README.md

 For Query Paramater
 @RequestParamater: @RequestParamater String QueryParamaterName

+@RequestParamater is more preferable as compared to @PathVariable("name")

 @RequestMapping(method = RequestMethod.GET, value = "hello2")
 @Query("SELECT * FROM booking WHERE category = ?")